 - 1 cup marinara sauce

 - 4 cooked pork sausages sliced

-- fresh parsley to garnish
+- Fresh parsley to garnish (optional)

 - Extra virgin olive oil to drizzle

 - Enjoy with a garnish of fresh parsley and a side salad.